 Anchorage, AK 99501

-Paula Cullenberg has been the Program Leader of MAP since 2004, and is Associate Director of Alaska Sea Grant, and the program’s coastal community development specialist.
-She is a Professor in the School of Fisheries and Ocean Sciences.
+Paula Cullenberg is the director of Alaska Sea Grant.
+She has been the program leader of MAP since 2004, and has also been the MAP coastal community development specialist.
+She is a professor in the School of Fisheries and Ocean Sciences.
 Paula’s focus is on the sustainability of Alaska’s fishing communities.

 - B.A.
 Biology, Brown University

 - University of Alaska’s Fisheries, Seafood and Maritime Initiative www.alaska.edu/fsmi